-- (A) It is unlawful for any licensed Person or Enterprise to use counterfeit chips in a Gambling game. - (B) It is unlawful for any Person, in playing or using any Gambling game designed to be played with, receive or be operated by chips or tokens approved by the Office or by lawful coin of the United States of America: - (1) Knowingly to use other than chips or tokens approved by the Office or lawful coin, legal tender of the United States of America, or to use coin not of the same denomination as the coin intended to be used in that Gambling game; or - (2) To use any device or means to violate the provisions of the Compact or this Ordinance. - (C) It is unlawful for any Person, not a duly authorized employee of the Gaming Facility operator acting in furtherance of their employment within the Gaming Facility, to have on their person or in their possession on or off the premises of the Gaming Facility any device intended to be used to violate the provisions of the Compact or this Subchapter. - (D) It is unlawful for any Person, not a duly authorized employee of the Gaming Facility operator acting in furtherance of their employment within the Gaming Facility, to have on their person or in their possession on or off the premises of the Gaming Facility any key or device known to have been designed for the purpose of and suitable for opening, entering or affecting the operation of any Gambling game, drop box or any electronic or mechanical device connected thereto, or for removing money or other contents therefrom. - (E) It is unlawful for any Person to have on their person or in their possession any paraphernalia for manufacturing slugs.
-As used in this Subsection, "paraphernalia for manufacturing slugs" means the equipment, products and materials that are intended for use or designed for use in manufacturing, producing, fabricating, preparing, testing, analyzing, packaging, storing or concealing a counterfeit facsimile of the chips or tokens approved by the Office or a lawful coin of the United States, the use of which is unlawful pursuant to Subsection (B).
-The term includes, but is not limited to: - (1) Lead or lead alloys; - (2) Molds, forms or similar equipment capable of producing a likeness of a Gaming token or United States coin; - (3) Melting pots or other receptacles; - (4) Torches; and - (5) Tongs, trimming tools or other similar equipment.
+- (A) It is unlawful for any licensed person enterprise, employee or other person to use counterfeit chips in a gambling game. - (B) It is unlawful for any person, in playing or using any gambling game designed to be played with, receive or be operated by chips or tokens approved by the Office or by lawful coin of the United States of America: - (1) Knowingly to use other than chips or tokens approved by the Office or lawful coin, legal tender of the United States of America, or to use coin not of the same denomination as the coin intended to be used in that gambling game; or - (2) To use any device or means to violate the provisions of the Compact or this Ordinance. - (C) It is unlawful for any person, not a duly authorized employee of the Gaming Facility Operator acting in furtherance of his employment within the Gaming Facility, to have on his person or in his possession on or off the premises of the Gaming Facility any device intended to be used to violate the provisions of the Compact or this Subchapter. - (D) It is unlawful for any person, not a duly authorized employee of the Gaming Facility Operator acting in furtherance of his employment within the Gaming Facility, to have on his person or in his possession on or off the premises of the Gaming Facility any key or device known to have been designed for the purpose of and suitable for opening, entering or affecting the operation of any gambling game, drop box or any electronic or mechanical device connected thereto, or for removing money or other contents therefrom. - (E) It is unlawful for any person to have on his person or in his possession any paraphernalia for manufacturing slugs.
+As used in this subsection, "paraphernalia for manufacturing slugs" means the equipment, products and materials that are intended for use or designed for use in manufacturing, producing, fabricating, preparing, testing, analyzing, packaging, storing or concealing a counterfeit facsimile of the chips or tokens approved by the Office or a lawful coin of the United States, the use of which is unlawful pursuant to Subsection (B).
+The term includes, but is not limited to: - (1) Lead or lead alloys;

-(F) Possession of more than one of the devices, equipment, products or materials described in this Section permits a rebuttable inference that the possessor intended to use them for cheating.
+- (2) Molds, forms or similar equipment capable of producing a likeness of a gaming token or United States coin; - (3) Melting pots or other receptacles; - (4) Torches; and - (5) Tongs, trimming tools or other similar equipment. - (F) Possession of more than one of the devices, equipment, products or materials described in this section permits a rebuttable inference that the possessor intended to use them for cheating.

-Section 640 Cheating (8 PYTC §2-1-640)
+Section 630 Cheating (8 PYTC § 2-1-630)

-It is unlawful for any Person, whether they are a Principal or employee of the Gaming Facility operator, or a player in the Gaming Facility, to Cheat at any Gambling game.
+It is unlawful for any person, whether he is a principal or employee of the Gaming Facility Operator, or a player in the Gaming Facility, to cheat at any gambling game.

-Section 650 Unlawful Manufacture, Sale, Distribution, Marking, Altering or Modification of Equipment and Devices Associated with Gaming; Unlawful Instruction (8 PYTC § 2-1-650)
+Section 640 Unlawful Manufacture, Sale, Distribution, Marking, Altering or Modification of Equipment and Devices Associated with Gaming; Unlawful Instruction (8 PYTC § 2-1-640)